XolarisDev/CSUEB-DVDcollection-GUI/README.md

 # CSUEB-dvdCollection-GUI
+Application for cataloging a DVD collection.
+The application allows a user to keep track of all their DVDs.
+Basic information is kept for every DVD title in the collection.
+The application is currently a console application, but a GUI has been started for you.
 Your assignment is to create a better GUI for the DVD Manager application from previous assignments.
 You are given a starter window called, “DVDGUI.java.”
 This window contains buttons to run the commands and input boxes to collect the data.
 Add